New Hope (Poland): Ideology and position

 The New Hope is a far-right party.
 Regarding social issues, the party is conservative, and regarding economic issues, it is right-libertarian.
 It has been also described as right-wing populist.
 It has expressed hard Eurosceptic views towards the European Union.

 After Mentzen replaced Korwin-Mikke as party leader, the party became more critical of Russia, with Mentzen describing Russia as the main threat to Poland, calling Russian President Vladimir Putin a "murderer and a barbarian" and expressing support for Ukraine in the Russo-Ukrainian War, while being sceptical of increased military aid due to equipment shortages in Poland.

 Mentzen has said that the Polish state should take no position on the Gaza war.

-Mentzen opposes LGBTQ rights and abortion, even in cases of rape.
+Mentzen opposes LGBTQ rights and is against abortion, even in cases of rape.

 Programme

 The party's programme preamble calls for: